-We initially analyzed the results obtained by the routes in each of the four proposed models: logistics costs/financial dimension, DMU participation/customer dimension, delivery lead time/dimension of internal processes and sustainable development/growth dimension.
+We initially analyzed the results obtained by the routes in each of the four proposed models: costs/financial dimension, logistics DMU participation/customer dimension, delivery lead processes time/dimension of internal and development/growth sustainable dimension.
 Secondly, at the discussion, we analyzed the routes as a whole.